bquarant/wip/_posts/2014-02-03-principles-of-inflammation.md

 categories: pathology
 ---

-### Things to follow up on:
-- Some make-up workl work covered 1-10
-- Lecture notes up to slide ~25 or so...
-8:18 or so...
-- 8:30-8:32, slides 40-42
-- Add picture of margination

-<span><br></span>

 ### Learning Objectives
-- Signs of acute inflammation and host advantages of these reactions
+- Signs of acute inflammation and host advantages of these reactions?
-- Causes of an inflammatory response
+- Causes of an inflammatory response?
-- Sequential events in acute inflammation
+- Sequential events in acute inflammation?
-- Mechanisms of events in inflammation
+- Mechanisms of events in inflammation?
-- Consequences of vascular events
+- Consequences of vascular events?
-- Role of adhesion molecules and mediators
+- Role of adhesion molecules and mediators?
-- Control of inflammatory response and treatment
+- Control of inflammatory response and treatment?

 <span><br></span>

 ### Introductory Clinical Case
-- JB is a 30 year old male working in his garage cutting lumber when he sustained a 5cm laceration on his right upper extremity.
+- 30 year old male working in his garage cutting lumber sustains a 5cm laceration on his right upper extremity.
-- The wound bled for a few minutes, then the surrounding skin became red at 10 minutes.
+- The wound bled for a few minutes, then the surrounding skin became red at 10 minutes post-injury.
 Skin was red, puffy, warm, and painful at 30 minutes.
 Pain, swelling, and erythema improved by 48 hours.
-- Questions to be asked:
-- Why is the wound red, warm, and swollen?
-- What is the cause of the pain?
-- What is the pathologic process?
-- What will happen to such an injury, and what are the consequences of untreated wounds?
+- **Questions to be asked**: Why is the wound red, warm, and swollen?
+What is the cause of the pain?
+What is the pathologic process?
+What will happen to such an injury, and what are the consequences of untreated wounds?

 <span><br></span>

+### Inflammation - A Definition
+- Means: "to set aflame or on fire"
+- Universal response in vascular tissue; many causes produce the same response.
+- Ranges from minor to complicated (e.g., handling an infection)
+- Double-edged sword: is protective but causes destructive collateral damage.

+<span><br></span>

+### Triggers and Types of Inflammation
+- Physical trigger: trauma, surgery
+- Chemical trigger: medicine, drugs, poisons
+- Infection trigger: bacteria, fungi, viruses
+- Immune reaction trigger: allergy, auto-immune
+- Physiologic trigger: necrosis, ischemia.
+- Note that not all injuries cause inflammation, for example, metabolic diseases.
+- Types of inflammation: Acute, subacute, chronic.
+May transition from acute to chronic.

+<span><br></span>

+### Signs of Inflammation
+- Rubor (erythema, redness, hyperemia).
+Host advantage:
+- Calor (warmth).
+- Tumor (swelling, edema, wheal if localized)
+- Dolor (pain)
+- Loss of function (fifth sign, added by Virchow)

+<span><br></span>

-###Cast of Characters
+### Cast of Characters
 - Polymorphonuclear neutrophils, colorful but messy
 - Monocytes: aggressive, ready for
 - Lymphocyte: "cranky, opinionated" important in chronic inflammation